Volunteer in Sri Lanka with Projects Abroad

 Volunteer on a medical placement in Sri Lanka and gain valuable work experience shadowing local doctors.
 Focus on one field of medicine or work on rotation in various departments.

-As a Nursing volunteer in Sri Lanka you will be working in a number of departments, benefiting from the extensive knowledge and guidance of professional local staff.
+As a Nursing volunteer in Sri Lanka, you will be working in a number of departments, benefiting from the extensive knowledge and guidance of professional local staff.

 If you are looking for an exciting yet worthwhile Physiotherapy placement then this project in Sri Lanka may be right for you.
 All volunteers work in government hospitals alongside local staff.

-Gain practical experience in the field of healthcare, while giving back to communities in need through outreach and public health campaigns.
+Volunteer in Sri Lanka and gain practical experience in the field of healthcare, while giving back to communities in need through outreach and public health campaigns.

 Volunteer on an Athletics project in Sri Lanka and coach young athletes in various track and field events at an athletics club.
+You will work with children in Panadura.

 Volunteer in Sri Lanka and teach sports to enthusiastic students who currently do not have access to a developed sports education.
 Sports may include volleyball, netball, football and athletics.